Okpainmo/opensky_flight_dashboard/README.md

 ## Project site

 This project is hosted live on netlify.
-Click on the link below to see it live. https://my-opensky-project.netlify.app
+Follow this link to see it live. https://my-opensky-project.netlify.app

 ## Project stack/Build tools